whalebone/wb-docs/en/data_analysis.rst

      - Missing DNSKEY
      - No DNSKEY record was found to match the DS record.
    * - 10
+     - RRSIGs Missing
+     - No RRSIG records were found for the queried data.
+   * - 11
      - No Zone Key Bit Set
      - A DNSKEY was found, but the "Zone Key" bit wasn't set.
-   * - 11
+   * - 12
      - NSEC Missing Expected
      - NSEC/NSEC3 records are missing (proof of non-existence failed).
-   * - 12
+   * - 13
      - Cached Error
      - The resolver is returning a previously cached error.
-   * - 13
+   * - 14
      - Not Ready
      - The server is still booting up or loading the zone.
-   * - 14
+   * - 15
      - Blocked
      - The query was blocked due to local policy (e.g., a "Blacklist").
-   * - 15
+   * - 16
      - Censored
      - The query was blocked due to an external legal or regulatory requirement.
-   * - 16
+   * - 17
      - Filtered
      - The query was blocked by a filter that isn't strictly "policy" or "censorship."
-   * - 17
+   * - 18
      - Prohibited
      - The server refuses to answer this specific client.
-   * - 18
+   * - 19
      - Stale NXDOMAIN Answer
      - A cached "Does not exist" response is being served while the server is offline.
-   * - 19
+   * - 20
      - Not Authoritative
      - The server was expected to be authoritative for the zone but isn't.
-   * - 20
+   * - 21
      - Not Supported
      - The server doesn't support the specific operation or query type.
-   * - 21
+   * - 22
      - No Reachable Authority
      - The resolver couldn't connect to any of the upstream nameservers.
-   * - 22
+   * - 23
      - Network Error
      - A general network-level failure occurred upstream.
-   * - 23
+   * - 24
      - Invalid Data
      - The authoritative server provided data that is syntactically invalid.
-   * - 24
-     - Signature Expired (Invalid)
-     - Similar to 7, but often used when the signature itself is malformed.
    * - 25
-     - Prohibited (Policy)
-     - Explicitly blocked due to a configured security policy.
+     - Signature Expired before Valid
+     - The signature's inception time is set later than its expiration time, creating a logical contradiction where the signature is never valid.
    * - 26
-     - Too Many Requests
+     - Too Early
-     - Rate-limiting is in effect for the client.
+     - The server declined to process the query received via Early Data (0-RTT) to mitigate replay risks.
+The client is expected to retry using a fully established connection.
    * - 27
+     - Unsupported NSEC3 Iterations Value
+     - The authoritative zone requires many NSEC3 hashing iterations that exceed the resolver's maximum limit for computational work.
+   * - 28
+     - Unable to conform to policy
+     - The resolver cannot satisfy the specific administrative policy or provisioning domain requirements necessary to resolve the query.
+   * - 29
+     - Synthesized
+     - The response was generated locally by the resolver's internal logic rather than being retrieved from an authoritative upstream source.
-     - Provider Specific
+   * - 30
-     - Some codes (27+) are reserved for specific implementations or future RFCs.
+     - Invalid Query Type
+     - The query was rejected because the requested Resource Record type (QTYPE) is undefined, reserved, or not supported by the server implementation.

 How to Report "False Negative"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~